aiwrangler1/nfl_model_explorer/knowledge/Earned Drive Points (EDP) and Drive Quality model.md

-Introducing Earned Drive Points (and our Drive Quality model) An alternative metric to EPA for evaluating and predicting NFL team performance
+Earned Drive Points (and a Drive Quality model)
+An alternative metric to EPA for evaluating and predicting NFL team performance

 TL;DR
 Drive Quality is an NFL model focused on systematically capturing the efficacy, durability, and reproducibility of drive-level performance, independent of actual scoring outcomes

 This can yield more accurate explanations of how well a team moved the ball in the past, and in turn, how likely they are to move the ball and score points in the future

 A metric we are calling "Earned Drive Points", an output from Drive Quality, outperforms EPA in capturing drive-level efficiency and stability

 EDP has promising backtested (and real-world) results and can potentially offer new predictive insights into short-term and season-over-season team performance